 Haliburton County (also referred to as the Haliburton Highlands) is located at the south end of the Canadian Shield at the north end of southern Ontario, approximately 2.5 hours northeast of Toronto.
 The county is 4,025 square kilometres in size with a rugged landscape of lakes and hills.
 The hundreds of lakes and natural beauty make it a desirable area to cottage, and tourism is a major source of income.
 With the pandemic, many have moved to the county permanently.
 Snowmobiling, skiing, curling, pickleball, boating, kayaking and hiking are some of the popular activities in the area.

-Haliburton County also has a thriving arts community, and a burgeoning local food network.
+The Highlands also has a thriving arts community, many connected to the Fleming School of Art + Design.
+There is also a healthy network of musicians and a burgeoning local food network.
 It is a resilient community where people care for and about each other.
-Those who can give, do so generously.
+Volunteer opportunities abound.

 The permanent population of Haliburton County is 19,434, with a seasonal population estimated at 45,000.
 63% of our residents are over the age of 50, with approximately half of those over 65.
 The population 0 – 17 is 2,222 and the population often referred to as the “working age” (18 – 64) is just 10,394 people.

 77% of households are made up of one or two people only.
 As there is no public transportation, life can be very physically and socially isolating for individuals living on their own.